Last updated: October 30, 2024

 Life insurance to pay off your mortgage

-Mortgage companies sometimes sell mortgage life insurance, which pays off the loan in the event of your death.
-However, check these rates carefully, as they are not always competitive with life insurance policies provided by private insurers.
-Check with a professional life insurance consultant to learn more about what might be possible for your unique situation.
+Mortgage lenders sometimes sell mortgage life insurance, which pays off your loan in the event of your death.
+However, check these rates carefully, as they may not be as competitive as policies from other companies.

 Homeowners insurance and your liability needs

-Another type of essential coverage when buying a home is homeowners insurance.
-Many mortgage companies will require you to have this before a mortgage is approved.
-If you’ve been renting, think of this as a more comprehensive renter’s policy.
+Another type of coverage when buying a home is homeowners insurance.
+Many lenders will require you to have this before they approve your mortgage.
+If you’ve been renting, think of homeowners insurance as a more comprehensive renter’s insurance policy.

 The typical homeowner’s insurance policy covers: